AndrewFurgiuele/snow-blog/content/post/certification-exam.md

 cover: 'assets/images/cert_exam_photo.jpeg'
 title: How to Not Fail Your ServiceNow Certification Exam
 date:   2017-10-04 00:00:00
-tags:
+tags: [Certification, Exam]
-    - Certification
+categories: [Exam]
-    - Exam
+authors: dmann
-    - Developer
+author: "Dylan Mann"
 ---

 <p>Want a foolproof plan to guarantee success on your ServiceNow Certification Exam?
 Well, this isn’t it, but it’s as close as I can get!
 I’m not offering any guarantees, but what I can offer is a guide which has been proven successful for both myself and the rest of my team.
 By the end of reading this post my goal is to have you feeling prepared and confident to go out and crush your ServiceNow certification exam!</p>

 <h3>Who is This Post For?</h3>

 <p>This post is for anyone looking to prepare for their certification exam(s).
 Whether it be the System Administrator Exam, Application Developer Exam, or both, you’ve come to the right place.</p>

 <p>If you’re new to ServiceNow, I’ll share my story and process of going from having zero knowledge of the platform to becoming a skilled ServiceNow developer and passing both certification exams.
 If you already have experience with the platform and just want some extra study materials there’s something here for you as well.</p>

 <h3>My Journey</h3>